Work Study Opportunities

 - Junior Counselors are paid a partial stipend of $2,700 equivalent to 50% of tuition for 2026.
 This stipend is provided as a credit prior to the start of the summer program.

 - Junior Counselors support Counselors within under-18 dorms on a day-to-day basis.
 They help to create community, facilitate dorm activities, and lend a hand to Counselors to support organization and dorm life.
-Counselors are assigned to under-18 dorms and responsible for building community within the dorm and serving as the primary liaison between the Camp Office and the 18+ dorms.

 - This position is for students aged 16 and 17.